KUNWARI

 A trifecta of anecdotes exploring social identity

-Three short stories about three different defining parts of me: a college student studying art and design (Arty), an immigrant who feels out-of-place in both her new and “home” country (Amihan), and a girl who is terrible at being “girly” (Aria).
-They struggle with their stereotypes and expectations as an art student, an immigrant, and a girl, and learn how to deal with their issues in their own ways.
-Each story is a journey of self-discovery and self-identity, exploring how it feels not to fit in and how it feels to belong.
-These three stories are digitally illustrated, then printed into three booklets named after each main character: Arty, Amihan, and Aria.
+Three short stories about three defining parts of me: a college student studying art and design (Arty), an immigrant who feels out-of-place in both her new and “home” country (Amihan), and a girl who is terrible at being “girly” (Aria).
+Each story is a journey of self-discovery and identity, exploring how it feels not to fit in and how it feels to belong.
+These three stories were digitally illustrated, then printed into three booklets named after each main character: Arty, Amihan, and Aria.
 I created the book covers and bound the books by hand.
+In order to demonstrate the importance of getting to know someone and not judge a book by their cover, each book is blank on the outside — only by reading their story will we find out who they are.

 KIN